underdogio/httpretty-fixtures/README.rst

 - Access past request information

+  - On per-fixture basis
+  - Across all fixtures

 This was written to solve communicating to an Elasticsearch during tests.
 For our usage, ``mock`` didn't scale well and placing `httpretty`_ fixtures on our base test case was impratical.
 To solve this, we wrote a fixture manager, ``httpretty-fixtures``.

 .. _`httpretty`: https://github.com/gabrielfalcao/HTTPretty